felixarntz/attachment-taxonomies/readme.txt

 License URI:       http://www.gnu.org/licenses/gpl-3.0.html
 Tags:              wordpress, plugin, attachment, media, taxonomy

-This framework plugin makes adding customizer panels, sections and fields to WordPress very simple, yet flexible.
+This plugin adds categories and tags to the WordPress media library - lightweight and developer-friendly.

 == Description ==

+The plugin adds two taxonomies to the WordPress media library which are then available to categorize and tag your attachments.
+By default, these taxonomies, although sharing the same names and behavior, are separate from the default post taxonomies, but this can easily be changed if desired.

+The plugin follows WordPress Core principles and offers a lightweight alternative to similar approaches which often tend to be incredibly flexible, but at the same time complicated and bloated.
+And if you have a little knowledge of code, you should be able to adjust the plugin exactly to your needs if the default configuration doesn't satisfy you.

 = Features =

 * Adds categories and tags to the Media Library (independent from the regular post categories and tags)
-* Provides a flexible API to add other attachment taxonomies or disable the existing ones for developers
 * Lightweight plugin following WordPress Core principles
 * "Decisions, not Options"
 * Can easily be used as a must-use plugin
+* Provides a flexible API to add other attachment taxonomies or disable the existing ones for developers
+* Developers are free to use the plugin-provided object-oriented taxonomy approach or use familiar WordPress Core functions

 == Installation ==